-The Product Field is essentially an exploratory model and visual representation of product innovation that helps describe and dissect specific innovations.
-It provides a shared vocabulary that frames thinking about product innovation in a way that supports maximizing stakeholder impact.
+The Product Field is essentially a *generic framework* for developing and adapting *specific models* of product innovations.
+It provides a common vocabulary and visual representation to enable stakeholder participation and frame thinking about product innovation in a way that helps maximize positive impact.

-The model and its representation are defined on the following levels:
+The framework is defined on the following levels:

 CONCEPTUAL SPACE AND CANVAS – The foundation of the model is a conceptual space in which the interactions of a product innovation’s agents, strategies, artifacts and conditions can be understood.
 This space is visually represented as a canvas.

-ASPECTS AND AREAS – The building blocks of the model are called aspects of product innovation.
-They are visually represented as areas of the canvas.
+ASPECTS AND AREAS – The individual components are categorized into several aspects of product innovation.
+These are visually represented as areas of the canvas.

 SETS AND ZONES – The aspects are grouped into sets based on their respective position in the conceptual space.
 The sets are visually represented in the zones of the canvas.

 ELEMENTS AND CHARACTER – Finally, the aspects can be aggregated into four elements of innovation, the particular realization of which in a concrete innovation define its character.

 A shared understanding of product innovation requires abstraction as well as illustration.
 Share This

 The Product Field’s conceptual space is defined by two dimensions derived from the creation-to-introduction vector of product innovation’s canonical definition.
 To arrive at the dimensions, the vector is first decomposed into two orthogonal bases:

 - A product originates inside an organization and has to reach users and customers outside of it; thus it follows an inside-to-outside trajectory.
 This constitutes the introduction basis of the vector.